 Consumers expect modern electronics to provide increased functionality and still endure drops and vibrations.
 Although cooling and thermal problems constitute a significant source of electronics failure, vibration fatigue accounts for 22% of electronic equipment failures (according to BCC research).

 How do you ensure that, when designing for robust product performance, the sensitive electronics inside your product survive regular use, or as we call it, operational vibrations?
 How do you virtually validate the optimization of your designs before production, increase quality and predict a more efficient and faster development process?

-How to combine simulation and test to increase simulation fidelity, shorten development time, cost and pass verification with your first final prototype.
+Watch this webinar to learn how to combine simulation and test to increase simulation fidelity, shorten development time and cost and pass verification with your first final prototype.

 Business Development Manager Mechanical Industries